Medications That Affect Oral Health Irvine, CA

 For decades, dental and medical professionals have understood the connection between oral and general health and implemented it through complete health dentistry.
 Through extensive research, clinical trials, and experience, they found that many medications for various health conditions affect one's oral health.
 It is for that reason that dentists need to know a patient's medical history as well as a list of all medications they are taking.

 Understanding the oral-systemic link and medications that affect both medical and dental conditions can significantly enhance a patient's well-being.
 We can also alter certain medications to fit the patient's needs and help curb their symptoms or side effects.
 Complete health dentists can offer guidance in navigating conditions and prescribe appropriate dental medications.

-Complete health dentistry information is available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Complete health dentistry information is available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Our staff can help you better understand the oral-systemic health connection.
 Call us at (949) 258-9682 to schedule a consultation appointment today.

 Cancer and chemotherapy medications can affect the teeth, gums, and jawbone.
 The American Dental Association (ADA) found that chemotherapy medications cause soft tissue reactions such as the development of oral sores, inflammation, and discoloration of soft tissues in the mouth.
 These reactions can lead to dry mouth syndrome, a condition that reduces the amount of saliva the mouth produces and can result in tissues becoming irritated and inflamed.

 Dry mouth irritation can eventually lead to tooth decay, tooth loss, and gum disease as there is not enough remaining tissue in the gums.
 Drinking plenty of water and chewing sugarless gum can enhance saliva production and relieve some of the symptoms associated with dry mouth.
 Saliva substitutes are also effective in combating dry mouth.